gustwindjs/gustwind/DEV.md

 1. `npm run build:npm:gustwind -- <VERSION>` where `VERSION` is `0.1.0` for example
 2. `cd gustwind-node/npm`
 3. `npm publish`.
 You may need to pass `--otp` here as well (preferred for security)

+For a local release build that prepares all artifacts at once, run:

+1. `npm run release:local -- <VERSION>`
+2. Inspect the site build at `./build`
+3. Inspect the package directories at `./gustwind-node/npm` and `./htmlisp/npm`
+4. Inspect the packed tarballs at `./.release/<VERSION>/`